TheNethOfMe/final-prelim-docs/trivia.md

   1) "Frankly, my dear, I don't give a damn."
   2) "Here's looking at you, kid."
   3) "Louis, I think this is the beginning of a beautiful friendship."
-  4) "We'll always have paris."
+  4) "We'll always have Paris."

   What movie inexplicably won the Oscar for Best Picture over Citizen Kane in 1942?
   1) How Green Was My Valley